explyt/spring-plugin/README.md

 Currently in beta, our plugin is accessible through a custom repository mechanism for IntelliJ IDEA plugins. (see [Installation Guide](https://github.com/esprito-plugin/plugin/blob/main/Installation%20Guide.md))

-For question use one of our telegram chanel:
+For questions, use one of our telegram channels:
 * [ENGLISH](https://t.me/espritoplugin)
 * [RUSSIAN](https://t.me/espritoplugin)